argumentcomputer/user-manual/src/07-reference.md

 ### `nil`

-`nil` is the empty list and used as boolean false.
+`nil` is boolean false ans also the empty list.

 It has its own type differently from other symbols.